-In November 2017, Pegasus Theatre Chicago—the recipient of seventy-seven Joseph Jefferson awards— will present Shakin’ The Mess Outta Misery by Shay Youngblood.
+In November 2017, Pegasus Theatre Chicago—the recipient of seventy-seven Joseph Jefferson awards— presented Shakin’ The Mess Outta Misery by Shay Youngblood.
 The play follows “Daughter,” the main character and 25-year-old narrator who shares memories of being raised by a community of women after losing her mother as a child.
 This timeless coming of age tale explores passage into womanhood, race and rituals in the 1960s south.
 After tragically losing her mother, Daughter is raised by a community of women who share stories of survival, healing,deep faith and mystery.
 See the Chicago revival of this hit play!

 About the Production Team

 SHAY YOUNGBLOOD (Playwright) Georgia born writer Shay Youngblood is author of the novels Black Girl in Paris and Soul Kiss (Riverhead Books) and a collection of short fiction, The Big Mama Stories (Firebrand Books).
 She is the recipient of numerous grants and awards including a Pushcart Prize for fiction, a Lorraine Hansberry Playwriting Award, an Edward Albee honoree, several NAACP Theater Awards, an Astraea Writers’ Award for fiction and a 2004 New York Foundation for the Arts Sustained Achievement Award.
 Ms. Youngblood received her MFA in Creative Writing from Brown University and has taught Creative Writing to faculty and graduate students at NYU and has been Visiting Writer in Residence at the University of Mississippi and Texas A&M Universities.
 She was recently awarded a National Endowment for the Arts sponsored Japan-US Creative Artist Fellowship for 2011.